qqpann/hugo-primer/README.md

 showFooterCredits = true
 ```

-That being said, below is all recommended configurations.
+That being said, below is all recommended configuration example.
 ```config.toml
 # config.toml